10 Most Common Medical Malpractice Errors

 - Anesthesia errors (including failure to screen patients and administering too much or too little anesthesia)

-- Prescription drug errors (including writing improper prescriptions and administering too much or too little of a medication in the inpatient setting)
+- Prescription drug errors (including writing improper prescriptions and administering too much or too little of a particular medication in the inpatient setting)

 - Delivery room errors (including improper use of forceps and other tools as well as various other mistakes that commonly result in serious birth injuries)